TUCSON'S JANUARY 8TH MEMORIAL

 SIZE 1 acre

-PROJECT TEAM January 8th Memorial Foundation, Pima County, City of Tucson, Chee Salette Architecture Office, Rebeca Mendez Studio-memorial symbols, agLicht-lighting, JKain-community outreach
+PROJECT TEAM January 8th Memorial Foundation, Pima County, City of Tucson, Chee Salette-landscape and architecture, Rebeca Mendez Studio-memorial symbols, agLicht-lighting, JKain-community outreach

 STATUS Construction Documents